naninovel/docs/docs/guide/configuration.md

 Dynamic Policy Steps | 25 | When dynamic resource policy is enabled, defines the number of script commands to pre-load.
 Optimize Loading Priority | True | When dynamic resource policy is enabled, this will set Unity's background loading thread priority to low to prevent hiccups when loading resources during script playback.
 Log Resource Loading | False | Whether to log resource loading operations on the loading screen.
+Enable Build Processing | True | Whether to register a custom build player handle to process the assets assigned as Naninovel resources.<br><br>Warning: In order for this setting to take effect, it's required to restart the Unity editor.
+Use Addressables | True | When the Addressable Asset System is installed, enabling this property will optimize asset processing step improving the build time.
+Auto Build Bundles | True | Whether to automatically build the addressable asset bundles when building the player.
+Has no effect when `Use Addressables` is disabled.
 Local Root Path | Resources | Path root to use for the local resource provider.
 Google Drive Root Path | Resources | Path root to use for the Google Drive resource provider.
 Google Drive Request Limit | 2 | Maximum allowed concurrent requests when contacting Google Drive API.